 Mr. Gibbons is the Treasurer of EGL, the parent company of Coralisle.
 We entered into reinsurance contracts with Coralisle pursuant to which we received premiums of approximately \$0.3 million from Coralisle in 2021, and paid claims to Coralisle of approximately \$nil in 2021.
-We renewed certain of these reinsurance contracts in December 2021 and we expect to receive premiums of approximately \$0.3 million from Coralisle.
-In the premiums of approximately \$0.3 million from Coralisle.
+We renewed certain of these reinsurance contracts in December 2021 and we expect to receive premiums of approximately \$0.3 million from Coralisle in 2022 as a result of those renewals.
+To date in 2022, we have paid approximately \$3,300 of claims to Coralisle.
 In his position at EGL, Mr. Gibbons is not directly involved in the management of Coralisle, and all of these transactions with Coralisle were entered into in the ordinary course of business on terms available to similarly situated parties.